Understanding H-1B1 Visas

 At Becker & Lee LLP, employment-based immigration is one of our primary practice areas.
 Our experienced attorneys have worked with a range of talented individuals, employers and human resources professionals to obtain H-1B1, and other temporary work visas for their employees.
 Past clients include California universities, Silicon Valley tech companies, and a range of additional startups and businesses.

 Our H-1B1 visa lawyers offer comprehensive representation to help ensure legal compliance and help increase chances of success in the visa application process.
-Contact our San Francisco Bay Area law firm to learn more about your options.
+Contact our Oakland-based law firm to learn more about your options.